Tania Li, Ph.D. (Cambridge University, 1987), Fellow of the Royal Society of Canada (FRSC)

 Research Region: Indonesia, Southeast Asia, Asia

 Tania Li’s early research in Southeast Asia concerned urban cultural politics in Singapore.
 Since then she has focused on culture, economy, environment, and development in Indonesia’s upland regions.
 She has written about the rise of Indonesia’s indigenous peoples’ movement, land reform, rural class formation, struggles over the forests and conservation, community resource management, and state-organized resettlement.
 Her book The Will to Improve explores a century of interventions by colonial and contemporary officials, missionaries, development experts and activists.
 Powers of Exclusion examines agrarian transition to see what happens to farmers’ access to land in the context of competing land uses (e.g. conservation, urban sprawl, plantation agriculture).
-Her forthcoming book Land’s End tracks the emergence of capitalist relations among indigenous highlanders when they enclosed their common land.
-Her current writing project is an ethnography provisionally titled Living with Oil Palm.
-It explores the forms of social, political, cultural and economic life that emerge among people in the orbit of this massively expanding plantation crop.
+Her prize-winning book Land’s End tracks the emergence of capitalist relations among indigenous highlanders when they enclosed their common land.
+Her current writing project is an ethnography provisionally titled Plantation Life.
+It explores the forms of social, political, cultural and economic life that emerge in Indonesia’s oil palm plantation zone.
 Future work will focus on the problems faced by people who are pushed off the land in contexts where they have little or no access to waged employment.

 2011 (co-authored with Derek Hall and Philip Hirsch) Powers of Exclusion: Land Dilemmas in Southeast Asia, University of Hawaii Press/National University of Singapore Press.
 [Review by Keith Barney] [Book Flyer]

-2007 The Will to Improve: Governmentality, Development, and the Practice of Politics.
+2007 The Will To Improve Page Content: Governmentality, Development, and the Practice of Politics.
 Durham: Duke University Press.

 2015 Governing rural Indonesia: convergence on the project system.
 Critical Policy Studies.
 DOI: 10.1080/19460171.2015.1098553